MWAC Staff 2016-2017

 A true New Englander, Helon has never lived west of Jay Peak.
 Realizing the Mount Washington Valley offered the perfect training ground for all expeditions, he moved here in 2008.
 He began his career with the Forest Service in 2014, spending winters as a forecaster for the avalanche center and managing the Androscoggin District Trails in the summer.
 Merging these two programs together, Helon spends much of his time working with several partners to better the skiing potential in the White Mountains Region.
 He is a licensed EMT and lives with his family in North Conway.
 When not gardening and restoring a 19th century farmhouse, he spends his time trying to find the next great birch glade.

-Ryan recently relocated to the area after pursuing degrees in Physical Fitness and Outdoor Leadership at Southern Oregon University.
+Ryan recently relocated to the area after pursuing degrees in Physical Education and Outdoor Leadership at Southern Oregon University.
 Despite being just minutes from world class skiing, Ryan also managed to obtain a Master of Science degree in Parks, Recreation, and Tourism from the University of Utah.
 Ryan has worked as a backcountry ski guide for several seasons in the Wallowa range in Oregon and as a mountain guide on Mount Shasta, in addition to traveling to ski and climb throughout the American west.
 Along the way, he has acquired advanced training in snow science as well as ski guide training from the American Mountain Guides Association.
 He comes to us with a good bit of first-hand experience at managing risk in high consequence situations and even wrote a paper on the subject.
 In his spare time, Ryan enjoys numismatology, trail running, breeding a rare species of hairless, albino hedgehog, and tinkering with his top-fuel class drag racer.
 (Only one of those is true.)

 Joe joined MWAC in 2011 and has helped out in times of need.
 He is the Vice President of Mountain Rescue Service and professional photographer.